robbbowes/Jurassic-Bark/README.md

 WHAT I'D LIKE TO CHANGE/ADD:

-Generally happy with the result after 4 weeks worth of Ruby, Sinatra, SQL.
+Generally happy with the result especially as it was created in 5 days.

 UI/UX improvements - sort out the CSS as it's a little messy.

 Images need to be in the added and then assigned via filename, not ideal.